PoisonAlien/trackplot/README.md

 ### trackplot()

-`trackplot()` is a simple, and minimal dependency R function to generate IGV style track plots (aka locus plots) from bigWig files.
+`trackplot()` is an `R` function to generate IGV style track plots (aka locus plots) from bigWig files.

  * Its fast since most of the heavy lifting is done by `bwtool`.
-Above example plot took less than a minute on my 5 year old [macbook Pro](https://support.apple.com/kb/sp715?locale=en_GB)
+Below example plot took less than a minute on my 5 year old [macbook Pro](https://support.apple.com/kb/sp715?locale=en_GB)
- * Automatically queries UCSC genome browser for gene models.
+ * Automatically queries UCSC genome browser for gene models and cytobands.
  * Supports GTF and standard UCSC gene formats as well.
  * Customization: Each track can be customized for color, scale, and width.
  * Minimal dependency.
-Plots are generated in pure base R graphics.
+Plots are generated in pure base R graphics (no ggplot2 or tidyverse packages).

 ```r
 download.file(url = "https://raw.githubusercontent.com/PoisonAlien/trackplot/master/trackplot.R", destfile = "trackplot.R")